godot-extended-libraries/godot-tensorflow-workspace/README.md

 Use https://docs.godotengine.org/en/3.1/development/compiling/compiling_for_windows.html as reference.

-Execute the binary in `src/thirdparty/godot/bin` and open the project at `src/`.
+Execute the binary in `src/thirdparty/godot/bin` and open the project.

 ## Linux